 • Nair Hospital College, Mumbai

 • Christian Medical College, Vellore

 • Government Medical College, Chennai

 • Apollo College of Physiotherapy, Hyderabad

 • Kasturba Medical College, Manipal

 The initial remuneration of physiotherapists in government hospitals ranges between Rs.8,000-12,000.
-Private and corporate-funded hospitals usually start at Rs.15,000 and go up to Rs.20,000 per month.
-After gaining experience for about five-six years, most physiotherapists start their own practice and can earn anything between Rs.200 to Rs.400 per session.
+Private and corporate-funded hospitals usually start freshers at Rs.15,000 and go up to Rs.20,000 per month.
+After gaining experience for about five-six years, most physiotherapists start their own practice and can earn anything between Rs.200 to Rs.400 per visit.